llvm/circt/tools/circt-lec/README.md

 # circt-lec
 ### a Logical Equivalence Checking tool
 #### Building
-circt-lec depends on the Z3 theorem prover: the build system will attempt to deduce its location, otherwise a path to a custom installation directory could be specified with the `Z3_DIR` cmake option (it should provide a cmake package configuration file like `Z3Config.cmake`).
+circt-lec depends on the Z3 theorem prover version 4.8.11 or newer: the build system will attempt to deduce its location.
+A custom install directory can otherwise be specified with the `Z3_DIR` CMake option, in which case it should also include a CMake package configuration file like `Z3Config.cmake`.

-Avoiding building the tool can instead be done by specifying `CIRCT_LEC_DISABLE` as a cmake option.
+To avoid building the tool set the `CIRCT_LEC_DISABLE` CMake option on.

 #### Usage
 ```circt-lec [options] <input file> [input file]```